cwsdigital/tailwind-utopia/README.md

 output anyway.
 However if you wish to limit the pairs that are generated, you can disable this setting and provide a custom set of pairs in your theme config (see above)

+#### generateFalbacks
+On by default, each utility will also have a static fallback size generated to accommodate browsers that do not support CSS custom properties (IE11).

+**N.B.** Tailwind itself no longer officially supports IE11 and internally uses custom properties for various effects.
+As such, even with fallbacks on, the `space-x` and `space-y` utiltities will not work.

 ## Usage Example: Fully replace Tailwind text classes with fluid versions
 Using the following config it is possible to replace Tailwind's default typographic scale with a fluid scale, keeping the class names the same, enabling it to be retrofitted into an existing tailwind site.